Teacher (secondary): job description

 - ongoing professional development

-Secondary teachers are employed within state-maintained and private schools or sixth form colleges.
+Secondary teachers are employed by state-maintained and private schools and sixth form colleges.

 For those who have not yet started university, read about how to get into teaching and education in the teaching section of TARGETcareers, our website aimed at school leavers.

-You will also be required to pass a disclosure and barring services check.
+You will be required to pass a disclosure and barring services check.